LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 **protocol**
    In Smalltalk, an object *protocol* is the set of messages it understands.
    The same concept applies in Logtalk.
-But note that Logtalk also supports protocols as first-class entities where a protocol can be implemented by multiple objects and an object can implement multiple protocols.
+But Logtalk also supports protocols as first-class entities where a protocol can be implemented by multiple objects and an object can implement multiple protocols.

 **self**
    Logtalk uses the same definition of *self* found in Smalltalk: the object